Chip, crack, pit, break…it’s all the same: damage to your windshield. Right?

-A chip is a small piece of glass missing from the windshield.
+- Chip (pit): A chip is a small piece of glass missing from the windshield.
 The “pit” is the area where the glass is missing.

 There are several different types of cracks:

-This is a crack that starts within two inches of the edge of the windshield or reaches the edge.
+- Edge crack: An edge crack is a crack that starts within two inches of the edge of the windshield or reaches the edge.

-This (admittedly confusingly named) crack is one that can be covered by a quarter.
+- Crack chip: This (admittedly confusingly named) crack is one that can be covered by a quarter.

-Can It Be Repaired?
+Can the Damage Be Repaired?

-Generally speaking, the damage to your windshield can be repaired if it fits the following criteria:
+We’d have to look at your windshield to give you an exact answer.
+But generally speaking, the damage to your windshield can be repaired if it fits the following criteria:

 - The damage is roughly the size of a quarter or smaller.